The Moving Body Project

 Who This Is For

-how to express those experiences through words, images, or conversation
+how to express the moving body through words, images, or conversation

 Who This Is Not For

-There is no training program, no performance coaching, and no focus on optimizing your body.
+There is no performance coaching, and no focus on improving your physical appearance.

 If you’re looking for: